-He Got Into A Fight Inside A Wisconsin Bar.
-When He Opened Fire Outside, Three People Died.
+He Got into a Fight at a Wisconsin Bar After Things 'Popped Off.'
+When He Opened Fire Outside, 3 People Died.

 A fight at a Wisconsin club ended with three dead and three more wounded.
-Now, the shooter who admitted things “popped off” will head to prison.
+Now, the shooter who admitted things “popped off” is in prison.

 Recently, a judge in Wisconsin sentenced Rakayo Vinson to three consecutive life sentences plus an additional three 25-year sentences for the 2021 incident.
-He was convicted in January of three counts of first-degree intentional homicide and three counts of first-degree attempted homicide.
+Vinson was convicted of three counts of first-degree intentional homicide, and three counts of first-degree attempted homicide.

 Cedric Gaston, Atkeem Stevenson and Kevin Donaldson were killed in the shooting, according to Fox 6.